Have a question of your own?

-In days gone the canter wasn't worked on until the horse was able to perform the lateral movements in trot.
-In La Guérinière’s time the canter wasn't discussed until after passage and piaffe!
+Back in the day, the canter wasn't worked on until the horse was able to perform the lateral movements in trot.
+In Guérinière’s time the canter wasn't discussed until after passage and piaffe!

 A prerequisite is that the horse is tracking true; his left hind following in the same track as his left front, right hind following right front. (see Straightness)